leprechaun-dao/liquidation-bot/README.md

 ## Architecture

-The bot consists of several key components:
+The bot consists of the following key components:

 1. **Scanner**: Identifies liquidatable positions and calculates profitability
 2. **Liquidator**: Executes liquidations for profitable positions